-As a Covid-safe alternative to an indoor mini-prom, how about getting everyone dressed up for a garden party?
+As an outside alternative to a mini-prom, how about getting everyone dressed up for a garden party?
 Ask the children to vote on a menu to get them involved.
 For decoration, use fairy lights, flowers and bunting made from old school uniform.
 You could even add a theme – how about red carpet, Alice in Wonderland or a masquerade ball?
 After a slap-up meal, get some music playing (ensuring you have the correct licence) and everyone dancing to bring some festival atmosphere to the school field.

 Send pupils off with a bright bang!
 A colour run is a fun run with a crucial difference – colourful powder for runners, marshals and spectators to throw.
 Encourage runners to wear white for the full rainbow effect.
 The powder is made from cornflour and non-toxic dye and cashes away easily without staining clothes or the ground.
-It is also costly, so see if any local companies are happy to sponsor it or charge participants enough to break event.
+It’s quite costly, so see if any local companies are happy to sponsor it or charge participants enough to break even.